Ruyton-XI-Towns Castle: History

 Masonry from the castle was used to repair the nearby Saint John the Baptist Church during the 15th century, and two cottages were built in the north of the castle in the 18th century, with one incorporating the castle ruins as one of the cottage walls.
-The cottages were present by 1838 and were demolished in 1881 when the land became associated with the parish churchyard.
+The cottages were present by 1786 and were demolished in 1881 when the land became absorbed within the parish churchyard.

 Its ruins stand in the parish churchyard and the castle was Grade II listed on 19 January 1952.

 Excavation

 Ruyton-XI-Towns Castle was excavated once in 1886 and the excavations were paid for by selling the building materials from the demolished cottages.
 The excavation was carried out by Rev. Frederick Paget Wilkinson and he identified the foundations of the bailey wall and the paved floor of the castle.

 Description

 The remains of the castle are in sandstone, and consist of parts of three walls of a former rectangular tower on a slightly raised platform, and there are the footings of another wall.
 The remains have a maximum height of 10 m.